 In this step, the alcohol is acted upon by a protic acid.
 Due to the lone pairs present on oxygen atom it acts as a Lewis base.
 Protonation of alcoholic oxygen takes place which makes it a better leaving group.
 It is a reversible step which takes place very quickly.

 In this step, the C-O bond breaks generating a carbocation.
 This step is the slowest step in the mechanism of dehydration of an alcohol.
-Hence, the formation of carbocation is considered as the rate determining step.
+Hence, the formation of the carbocation is considered as the rate-determining step.

-This is the last step in dehydration of alcohols.
+This is the last step in the dehydration of alcohols.
 Here the proton generated is eliminated with the help of a base.
 The carbon atom adjacent to the carbocation breaks the existing C-H bond to form C=C. Thus, an alkene is formed.